apprentice-code/resources/README.md

 ### Extension
 If you’re feeling ambitious, you can use the instructions provided in the extension section to keep learning and get a head start on next week’s assignment.

+---

-## Assignment
+## Assignments
 You’ll find a link in your weekly lesson to the assignment for that week.
 Follow the instructions provided, and then publish your work to Github so it can be reviewed by your mentor.

 ### Grading
-Once your work has been submitted to Github, your mentor will be notified and will review it to assign a grade with some comments.
+Once your work has been submitted to Github, your mentor will be notified and will review it to provide a suggested grade with some comments.

 ---